Xilinx/xup_compute_acceleration/docs/streaming_lab.md

 ## Conclusion

 In this lab, you used Vitis to implement an FIR filter using streaming kernels.
-Using a configuration file specifies how the streaming interfaces are connected between the kernels.
+A configuration file specifies how the streaming interfaces are connected between the kernels.
 You also analyzed the system diagram and the timeline trace.

 ---------------------------------------
 <p align="center">Copyright&copy; 2021 Xilinx</p>